datta-agni/datta-agni/README.md

 ## **About me**

+I am an undergraduate in mathematics and theoretical computer science with a minor in cybersecurity who intends to be a researcher and pursue a PhD.
+I predominantly prefer C, along with object-oriented programming languages such as:

+* Java,
+* Python,
+* Ruby.
-> **I am a theoretical computer science student with minor in Cyber-Security and Digital Forensic.
-I primarily code in object-oriented languages like Java, Python & Ruby.
-However, I am also formally acquainted with C, Assembly (FASM, NASM) and just a little bit of functional programming in Haskell.**

-My academic and research interests are varied and include:
+However, I am also acquainted with Assembly (ASM, FASM) and just a little functional programming in Haskell.
+My academic and research interests are expansive, and they encompass the following:

-- Anti Forensics using AI & ML
-- Analysis of Algorithm & Data Structures
+1. Analysis of Algorithms,
+2. Computational Complexity,
+3. Computational Number Theory,
+4. Cryptography and Cryptanalysis,
-- Compiler Design & Security Analysis of Compilers
+5. Design and Security Analysis of Compilers,
-- Cryptography & Cryptanalysis
-- Functional Programming & Monads
+6. Functional Programming and Monads,
-- Privacy Theory
-- Theory of Complexity
+7. Mathematical Theory of Privacy,
+8. Privacy Using Machine Learning and Deep Learning,
-- Quantum Resilient Cryptography
+9. Quantum Resilient Cryptography.

+I am also a fervent Linux devotee with strong opinions about digital anonymity and confidentiality.
+And on top of all of that, I am an open source fanatic and a huge proponent of digital privacy and anonymity.
+Nearly every single day, I have been using $\Latex$ for systematic note-taking and documentation, Docker for getting specific tool chains and compilers to work properly, git for source and revision control, VS Code or Jupyter Lab for programming and algorithm implementation, and Arch Linux as my operating system because it offers flexibility and customizability, and the package manager `pacman` is just fantastic.

+I usually sign my documents and important work, including my GitHub commits, with the key given below.
+Feel free to use this for signing and sending me documents.

-### My favorite program
+### My favourite program

 ```haskell
 fibonacci :: Integer -> Integer